cauliyang/cauliyang.github.io/content/posts/008-Nei-Saitou-Neighbor-Joining/index.md

         self._start = None

     def start(self):
-        """[start a task]
+        """start a task

         Raises:
-            RuntimeError:[if task has started then raise error]
+            RuntimeError:if task has started then raise error
         """

         if self._start is not None: